NIRCam WFSS Deep Galaxy Observations

 While the WFSS data are being obtained in NIRCam's long wavelength channel, imaging is obtained simultaneously in NIRCam's short wavelength channel.
 This program uses the F115W and F200W filters.
 The combination of F115W, F200W, and F356W imaging is intended to constrain the stellar masses and star formation rates of these 3 < z < 7 galaxies, similar to the BzK diagnostic for z ~ 2 galaxies.

 Step 3 - Check the direct image and grism (line and continuum) sensitivities in the WFSS mode(s) of interest

 Main article: NIRCam Sensitivity

-Based on the plots and tables for NIRCam WFSS Sensitivity, we find an emission line at 3.5µm with flux < 4 x 10-18 erg/cm2/s can be detected at 10-sigma in 10,000 seconds.
+Based on the plots and tables for NIRCam WFSS sensitivity, we find an emission line at 3.5µm with flux <4 × 10-18 erg/cm2/s can be detected at 10-sigma in 10,000 s.
 The emission lines targeted here are brighter than that: 10-17 erg/cm2/s.
-A rough approximation is that a flux limit scales with 1 / sqrt(exposure time).
-Thus, we might expect this 2.5× brighter target to yield a 10-sigma detection in roughly 10,000 s / sqrt(2.5) ~ 6300 s ~ 1.75 hours.
+A rough approximation is that a flux limit scales with 1/sqrt(exposure time).
+Thus, we might expect this 2.5 times brighter target to yield a 10-sigma detection in roughly 10,000 s / sqrt(2.5) ~ 6,300 s ~ 1.75 hours.
 Thus, we are confident we can design a observing program to yield 10-sigma detections with reasonable exposure times after consulting the ETC (see below).